aristanetworks/avd/docs/howto/digital_twin/README.md

 #### Management IP Configuration

-ACT Digital Twin devices can optionally have an OOB management IP address assigned in the topology file.
-AVD assigns the ACT management IP in the following priority order:
+ACT Digital Twin devices can optionally have an OOB management IP address assigned in the ACT topology file.
+AVD assigns the ACT topology `ip_addr` in the following priority order:

 1. `<node_type_keys.key>.nodes[].digital_twin.mgmt_ip` - Per-node Digital Twin management IP
 2. `<node_type_keys.key>.nodes[].mgmt_ip` - Per-node production management IP

+When `digital_twin.mgmt_ip` and the regular node `mgmt_ip` are both set, AVD uses the Digital Twin address for the generated OOB management interface and related management-source configuration in ACT Digital Twin mode.
+This allows the Digital Twin artifacts to use a different OOB management IPv4 address than the production artifacts while preserving the production `mgmt_ip` in the normal production run.

 When neither key is set, AVD behaviour depends on the ACT node type: